 Figure 5.
-Scatterplot with the ratio of b'/v filters on the Y-axis and v/x filter on the X-axis for PYR1a and PYR1b boulders.
+Scatter plot with the ratio of b'/v filters on the Y-axis and v/x filter on the X-axis for PYR1a and PYR1b boulders.
 Resampled laboratory spectra of 255 HED meteorites from asteroid (4) Vesta are also shown using different symbols.
-Color ratios of PYR1a and PYR1b boulders are similar to those of eucrite meteorites, suggesting a compositional affinity.
+The color ratios of the PYR1a and PYR1b boulders are similar to those of eucrite meteorites, suggesting a compositional affinity.

 Figure 6.
-Scatterplot with the ratio of v/x filters on the Y-axis and b'/x filter on the X-axis for PYR1a and PYR1b boulders.
+Scatter plot with the ratio of v/x filters on the Y-axis and b'/x filter on the X-axis for PYR1a and PYR1b boulders.
 Resampled laboratory spectra of 255 HED meteorites from asteroid (4) Vesta are also shown using different symbols.
-Color ratios of PYR1a and PYR1b boulders are similar to those of eucrite meteorites, suggesting a compositional affinity.
+The color ratios of the PYR1a and PYR1b boulders are similar to those of eucrite meteorites, suggesting a compositional affinity.